Peter Frey (journalist): Journalism career

 From 2001 to 2010, Frey was head of the ZDF capital studio in Berlin and presented the programs Berlin direkt, ZDF-Sommerinterview, and Berliner Runde.
 He analyzed current political developments for the news programs heute and heute-journal.

 In 2005, he hosted numerous special episodes on the death of Pope John Paul II and the election of Pope Benedict XVI from Rome.
 In 2008, he hosted the nine-hour program Amerika hat gewählt zur Wahl von Barack Obama and commented on Obama's visits to Germany.

 On 10 December 2009, he was elected by the ZDF board of directors to succeed Nikolaus Brender as the new ZDF editor-in-chief from 1 April 2010.
 His successor as head of the Berlin studio was Bettina Schausten.

 As editor-in-chief, he introduced the new series ZDFzoom and ZDFzeit, and was committed to the development of the digital channel ZDFinfo and the broadcaster's online strategy.
 He is still present on the screen as a commentator of heute-journal.
 Since Peter Frey's election as editor-in-chief, Shakuntala Banerjee, Sophie Burkhardt, Benjamin Daniel, Frederic Huwendiek, and Miriam Steimer have served as program speakers for him.

 Peter Frey is not a member of any political party.
 In journalistic circles, he is, like his predecessor Brender, close to the Social Democratic Party.

 As an author, speaker and panelist, Peter Frey has commented on the topics of international relations, European integration, German domestic politics, German culture of remembrance and professional ethical questions in journalism and the development prospects of television.

 He has expressed his positions on questions of credibility in journalism in articles for Die Zeit, the Süddeutsche Zeitung, and the Frankfurter Allgemeine Zeitung.

 Other engagement

-Frey has been a fellow at the Center for Applied Political Research at the Ludwig Maximilian University of Munich since 2006.
+Frey has been a fellow at the Center for Applied Political Research at LMU Munich since 2006.
 In addition, Peter Frey is a member of the advisory board of the American Jewish Committee, an elected member of the Central Committee of German Catholics, and the Deputy Chairman of the Board of Trustees of the Körber Foundation.

 Frey was on the advisory board of the Federal Academy for Security Policy.
 He published the essay "Die Rolle der Medien in internationalen Konflikten" In this essay, Frey criticizes the "controlled reporting" of the media and the instrumentalization of journalists for political purposes.